Blog

 What Power Automate is

 Power Automate is Microsoft’s no/low-code automation service.
-You build flows — a trigger fires, then a sequence of actions runs.
+You build flows: a trigger fires, then a sequence of actions runs.
 It connects hundreds of services through connectors, and Business Central is one of them.
 No infrastructure, no deployment pipeline; you build in the browser and the flow runs in the cloud.

-Why it matters: business users and consultants can automate real work without a developer, which means small improvements actually get done instead of sitting in a backlog.
+The practical consequence is that business users and consultants can automate real work without a developer, which means small improvements actually get done instead of sitting in a backlog.

 The Business Central connector

 The standard BC connector gives you both triggers and actions.
-Triggers start a flow — when a record is created, modified or deleted in a given entity, or when a record is changed on a chosen table.
-Actions let the flow read and write back — get, create, update or delete records through the same API layer the rest of BC integration uses.
+Triggers start a flow: when a record is created, modified or deleted in a given entity, or when a record is changed on a chosen table.
+Actions let the flow read and write back: get, create, update or delete records through the same API layer the rest of BC integration uses.

-Why it matters: because the connector sits on the standard API, it respects permissions and stays stable across upgrades.
+Because the connector sits on the standard API, it respects permissions and stays stable across upgrades.
 You are automating through a supported contract, not a hack.

 Common no/low-code scenarios